siva913/netflix-gpt/README.md

 - Unsubscribed onAuthstateChanged callback

 - Dont use any hardcoded values like strings directly in app , declare them as constants

+- Register in  TMDB API & create an app to get access token

+- Get Data from TMDB now playing movies list API

+- Created custom hook for now playing movies list

+- Created movieSlice and updated store with movies data

+- Inside Browse Page
+  MainContainer
+    - VideoBackground
+    - VideoTitle
+  SecondaryContainer
+    - MoviesList * n
+    - cards * n

+- Fetch Movie Videos and filter trailer video and store it in redux store

+- Embedded youtube video and make it autoplay and mute (add this in src of iframe ?&autoplay=1&mute=1)

 # Features